- General Model FAQs

 Why does the CGT Access Model begin with a focus on sickle cell disease?

 In December 2023, the FDA approved two gene therapies for the treatment of certain patients with sickle cell disease.
-“Casgevy” from Vertex Pharmaceuticals and CRISPR Therapeutics was listed at $2.2 million per patient and “Lyfgenia” from bluebird bio was listed at $3.1 million per patient.
+CASGEVY™ from Vertex Pharmaceuticals, Incorporated was listed at $2.2 million per patient and LYFGENIA™ from bluebird bio, Inc was listed at $3.1 million per patient.
 These potentially life-changing therapies have shown great promise in improving patients’ health, preventing further organ damage, and boosting quality of life.
-Between 50% and 60% of people living with sickle cell disease are on Medicaid and the high price of these treatments may strain state Medicaid agencies’ budgets.
+Between 50% and 60% of people living with sickle cell disease have Medicaid coverage and the high price of these treatments may strain state Medicaid agencies’ budgets.

 This model will help make it easier for states to provide access to such therapies to people with Medicaid who are eligible for such treatments.